theMackabu/tish/README.md

 ### Prompt Customization

 Tish uses a powerful templating system for prompt customization.
+For detailed information about all templating features, see the [full prompt documentation](PROMPT.md).

 The default prompt template is:

 ```
 {user}@{host} {path} {prompt}